2-hour Longshan Temple walking tour with a private guide

 History & Heritage Museums

-1-hour Catamaran Tour in Cape Town Bay USD 18’s museums help you step through the region’s timeline with clear exhibits and well-curated collections.
+Audio walking tour of Munich, the capital of Bavaria and beer USD 29’s museums help you step through the region’s timeline with clear exhibits and well-curated collections.
 Expect artifacts, multimedia displays, and concise interpretation panels.

 Most venues are walkable or connected by public transport, and many offer audio guides or rotating exhibitions that spotlight local stories alongside global context.